-Sheniz Janmohamed is an author, artist educator, spoken word artist and land artist.
-A graduate of the MFA in Creative Writing program at the University of Guelph, Sheniz has been mentored by authors Dionne Brand, Kuldip Gill and Janice Kulyk Keefer.
+Sheniz Janmohamed is a firm believer in fostering community through collaboration and creativity.
+A poet, artist educator, spoken word artist and nature artist, Sheniz is a graduate of the MFA in Creative Writing program at the University of Guelph.
+Throughout her career, Sheniz has had the good fortune to mentored by authors Dionne Brand, Kuldip Gill and Janice Kulyk Keefer.

-Her first book, Bleeding Light (Mawenzi House, 2010), is a collection of English ghazals that explores a woman’s journey through night.
+Sheniz’s first book, Bleeding Light (Mawenzi House, 2010), is a collection of English ghazals that explores a woman’s journey through night.
 Throughout her journey, she is caught between West and East, religion and heresy, love and anti-love, darkness and the knowledge of light.
 Sheniz’s second collection of poetry, Firesmoke (Mawenzi House, 2014) traces the inception and annihilation of sacred fire and explores the meaning of truth and the self, finding them both in form and emptiness.

 Sheniz offers spoken word, creative writing, professional development and land art workshops for children, youth and adults.
 A recipient of the Lois Birkenshaw-Fleming Creative Teaching Scholarship, Sheniz holds an Artist Educator Mentor certificate from the Royal Conservatory (Toronto).
 She has visited dozens of cities and schools to teach and perform.

 Sheniz is the founder of Questions for Ancestors, a blog that encourages BIPOC writers and artists across Turtle Island to ask questions of their ancestors and provide advice for their descendants.

 Sheniz’s third collection of poetry, Reminders on the Path (Mawenzi House) will be published in Fall 2021.

 This website was created with funding support from OAC.